Package Leaflet: Information for the User

 Insucor contains sodium

-This medication contains less than 1 mmol of sodium (23 mg) per coated tablet; it is essentially "sodium-free".
+This medicine contains less than 1 mmol of sodium (23 mg) per film-coated tablet; this is, essentially “sodium-free”.

-Follow exactly the administration instructions of this medication as indicated by your doctor.
+Follow exactly the administration instructions of this medicine given by your doctor.
 In case of doubt, consult your doctor or pharmacist again.

-Insucor can be taken before, during, or after meals, but it can also be taken independently of them.
+Insucor can be taken before, during or after meals, but it can also be taken independently of them.
 It is preferable to take the tablet with a little water.

 Treatment of high blood pressure (hypertension)